Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

 ### AI Agent Configuration

 In this lab, we will configure a set of agents inside **watsonx Orchestrate (SaaS)**.
-Each agent plays a distinct role in the incident response workflow, while the **NOC Supervisor Agent** coordinates them and routes requests appropriately.
+Each agent plays a distinct role in the incident response workflow, while the **Supervisor Agent** coordinates them and routes requests appropriately.

 #### Network Status Agent
 - **Purpose**: Answers queries about the operational status of the network — including regions, sites, nodes, and active incidents.